Infanta Pilar, Duchess of Badajoz: Philanthropic and other activities

 Pilar de Borbón was one of the founders of Asociación Nuevo Futuro ("New Future Association") in 1968, an international child support organization, and was its president and then president of honor.
 Until her death, she was one of the leaders and supporters of the Rastrillo Nuevo Futuro event, which provided part of the income that financed Asociación.
-The event even received the visit of the Queens of Spain, Letzia and Sofia.
+The event even received the visit of the Queens of Spain, Letizia and Sofia.
 Rastrillo has always been a place of meeting, solidarity and enjoyment for her, wrote ¡Hola! magazine in January 2019.
 Her last public appearance was in "Rastrillo" on 23 November 2019.

 Pilar de Borbón was also a member of the board of directors of the Queen Sofía Spanish Institute in New York City, president of the World Monuments Fund España and, from 2007 to 2009, president of Europa Nostra, the European Federation for the Defense of Cultural Heritage.

 She was also a music fan and accompanied her brother, King Juan Carlos of Spain, and nephews to bullfighting matches.